-While search data has given us some early clues on what the future of retail could look like, new Google research is providing more details on the long-term changes in shopping behaviours at both a consumer and sector-by-sector level.
+While search data has given us some early clues on what the future of retail could look like, new Google research is providing more details on long-term changing shopping behaviour at both a consumer and sector-by-sector level.

 We partnered with Trinity McQueen to test the attitudes and behaviours of 5,000 people across the U.K. The results point to both opportunities for online retail and the value in-store experiences can add for an effective omnichannel strategy.

-Online-based experiences are increasingly important, with consumers discovering products whether they are actively shopping or not.
+Online consumer behaviour is increasingly important, with customers discovering products whether they are actively shopping or not.
 Our research signals that this seismic shift to online is here to stay.
 In the fashion, beauty, and telecommunications categories, the percentage of consumers saying they will shop or expect to shop online versus in-store in the next six months remains significantly higher than pre-pandemic levels.

 In the fashion sector alone, we see a jump of 28%.
-While many people will choose to return to in-store shopping to look at, touch, and try on products, new habits have formed around online shopping that have irrevocably changed the way the consumer buy.1
+While many people will choose to return to in-store shopping to look at, touch, and try on products, new habits have formed around online shopping that have irrevocably changed the way consumers buy.1

 Action for marketers